-One of the benefits of the RobMoSys composition structures is to support role-specific views for both other tiers 2 and 3.
+One of the benefits of the RobMoSys composition structures is to support role-specific views for the other two tiers, namely Tier 2 and Tier 3.
 It is important to notice that while the individual views focus on isolated aspects of an overall system, the views by themselves are not isolated but are interlinked over the RobMoSys composition structures.
 This is important for ensuring the overall system consistency, composition, composability and compositionality even if the individual roles independently contribute to the overall system.